JakobStrozberg/JakobStrozberg/README.md

 hi, i'm Jake!

-interested in building things that customers pay for.
+interested in building things that people want.

 ## Here are some quick highlights of my work/projects: